 Buffstone is pure A3, one of our native buff-color-burning stoneware materials (thus the name "Buffstone").
 It contains a small amount of bentonite to improve plasticity and slow down drying.
-This body is less expensive than other clays we recommend for use by children (already noted above).
-Since Buffstone dries faster, children have less time to complete projects (and less opportunity to start over on something else using the same piece of clay).
-Some plasticity is also lost when scrap clay is reconstituted.
+This body is less expensive than some of our other stoneware clays.
+Some plasticity is lost to the clay body when scrap clay is reconstituted.
 Extra drying precautions are appropriate for pieces of uneven thickness.

 Buffstone fired bars.
 Cone 04, 02, 2, 4 and 6 oxidation (bottom to top).
 This spans the range of up to 14% porosity on the low end to near storeware density around cone 8 (representing a range of about 300 degrees F).

 To get the best defect-free surface please consider using a hold-rise-drop-hold firing schedule.
 For 04-03 consider using the C03DRH schedule.

 Talc is added to buff and white burning low fire bodies to increase their thermal expansion so commercial glazes do not craze.
 Buffstone does not contain talc, therefore it is recommended for decorative ware.
 If using this body for functional ware be certain to have a proper glaze fit to avoid possible crazing.